 Issues reports and recommendations to the Board on issues and developments within its purview.

-Beautification Committee-The mission of the Sunland-Tujunga Beautification Committee is to improve the visual quality and enhance the beauty of Sunland-Tujunga.
-The Committee [Moved to Standing Rules]will may plant trees, organize public art projects, establish gardens, and conduct clean-up activities.
+will may plant trees, organize public art projects, establish gardens, and conduct clean-up activities.
 We will also educate and engage residents and businesses in beautification projects that benefit and give back to the community.

 Meets at least once every other month.